 The Oregon Public Health Division and the Environmental Protection Agency continue to track levels of radiation linked to the Japan tsunami and nuclear reactor incident.

 Beginning in April 2012, in light of the potential landfall of Japan Tsunami marine debris along the Oregon coast, OPH and RPS began enhanced sampling activity of surf water, sand from the high tide line and drinking water from three locations along the Oregon coast.

-In March 2013, RPS performed a scientific review of 12 months worth of data collected from the samples.
-The review of the data continues to show that it is highly unlikely that Japan tsunami marine debris presents a radiation public health risk.
+In March 2013, RPS performed a scientific review that included 12 months worth of data obtained from the coastal sample analyses.
+The results of the review show that it is highly unlikely that Japan tsunami marine debris presents a radiation public health risk.

 Based on the review of the data collected to date, effective April 2013, RPS has changed it sampling protocol to quarterly.
 RPS will continue to work with the Beach Rangers and the Department of Parks and Recreation to collect samples and will continue to post the results on our website.
 If RPS does identify an increase of activity from any of the collected samples, it will increase the sampling frequency to ensure the safety of our beaches and the health of the citizens of the state of Oregon.